 Quite obviously building and maintaining a robust law and order infrastructure requires substantial, but necessary, funding.
 Resources can be raised by imposing a dedicated cess of Rs.1,000 payable annually by all income tax assessees into the Nirbhaya Fund established by the Central government after the brutal rape and murder of a paramedic student in Delhi in 2012.
 This would raise Rs.8,000 crore per year, double the amount invested in the police and justice system in the Union budget 2019-20.

 In addition, since corporate India employs a large number of women, India Inc could pay an additional one percent of its revenue into the Nirbhaya Fund, adding another Rs.7,000 crore.
 The total amount thus raised annually would be a tidy Rs.15,000 crore.
 Moreover, this augmented, separate and dedicated women’s safety fund should be paid into the Nirbhaya fund administered by a National Law, Order & Justice Commission chaired by the comptroller general of India supported by six inspectors-general of police and high court justices from the states, appointed in rotation.

-In short, it is possible to make India safe for women.
+In short, it is possible to make India safe for women and eliminate India’s rape crimes culture.
 All that’s required is national determination and middle class willingness to pay for the security of women who, let’s not forget, hold up half the sky.